 In rare cases, the driver for your hardware is corrupt or isn’t compatible.
-In that case right-click on the device, and select “Update driver”.
+In that case, right-click on the device, and select “Update driver”.
 There will be two options available (Automatic and Manual).
 Opt for automatic and make sure that you have an active internet connection.
 Windows will now search for drivers online and update them.

 If you can’t find any drivers automatically, try using the manual method and install the drivers after downloading them from the manufacturer’s website.

-Solution 3: Enabling Bluetooth using the Physical Key
+Enabling Bluetooth using the Physical Key

-In many laptops, there is a separate key present for enabling/disabling the Bluetooth device.
+On many laptops, there is a separate key present for enabling/disabling the Bluetooth device.
 Make sure that the Bluetooth is indeed enabled using that physical key on your laptop.

-Solution 4: Enabling Bluetooth on the Taskbar
+Enabling Bluetooth on the Taskbar

 If you want to add Bluetooth to your notification area, you can do so easily by changing the settings.
-By having it on your taskbar, you can perform actions but just right-clicking the icon instead of navigating to settings and performing them there.
+By having it on your Taskbar, you can perform actions but just right-clicking the icon instead of navigating to settings and performing them there.